Festivals on a budget

 Then there's the Art Festival, where the vast majority of exhibitions and events are completely free to attend, and the Book Festival's base is an idyllic spot to hang out and just people-watch in the warm sunshine.

-After the summer draws to a close, it's time for a more contemplative and relaxed event, and the Storytelling Festival is just the ticket.
+As the summer draws to a close, it's time for a more contemplative and relaxed event, and the Storytelling Festival is just the ticket.
 As the nights draw in and the temperatures edge downwards, there's much enjoyment and value to be had by heading to one of the festival's many free events and exhibitions for some bewitching tales and fascinating insights.

 Get in the back door